 And tomorrow we'll learn a lot more.

-We want to hear him say that he is conducting an investigation and he is putting in transparency and redundancies and checks and balances so that in the future you don't just give the FBI director the power to go and obstruct justice or deprive the American people of justice or depart from standard procedures.
+We want to hear him say that he is conducting an investigation and he is putting in transparency and redundancies and checks and balances so that in the future, you don't just give the FBI director the power to go and obstruct justice or deprive the American people of justice or depart from standard procedures.

-So uh one of two things will happen.
+So one of two things will happen.

-Christopher Ray will say, We get it.
+Christopher Wray will say, we get it.

-There's a problem, and we're making changes, or he'll do what Jeff Sessions did and just simply say that they're not going to answer the Congress's questions before the American people.
+Or he'll do what Jeff Sessions did and just simply say that they're not going to answer the Congress's questions before the American people.

-I mean, we've got literally Hillary, the email server scandal.
+I mean, we've got literally Hillary the email server scandal.

 We've got potential obstruction there.

-We've got the dossier issue, we got the uranium one issue.
+We've got the dossier issue.

-I mean, I I honestly could see the appointment if we care about the rule of law, the Constitution, equal justice under the law.
+I mean, I honestly could see the appointment if we care about the rule of law, the Constitution, equal justice under the law.

 It is beyond the pale for anybody that believes in the Constitution.